lenck/vlb-deteval/README.md

 # VLB-Deteval

-Source code for *Large scale evaluation of local image feature detectors on homography datasets*.
-Paper describing this protocol is to be published in BMVC 2018.
-The manuscript can be also found in [ArXiv](https://arxiv.org/abs/1807.07939).
+Source code for *Large scale evaluation of local image feature detectors on homography datasets* (BMVC 2018) [ArXiv](https://arxiv.org/abs/1807.07939).

-This project is based on the VLB project (*VLFeat benchmark*) and is written in MATLAB.
-However, it is possible to run it with MATLAB SDK which is freely avaliable ([link](./MCR.md)).
+This project uses VLB library and is written in MATLAB.
+Binary version can be run with MATLAB SDK which is freely avaliable ([link](./MCR.md)).

-Most of the standard tasks can be invoked by a command line interface `de` which can be directly invoked from MATLAB.
-At start, the code automatically compiles the requested files, this for MATLAB, mex needs to be configured.

 ## Installation
-If you own a MATLAB 2017a (probably older version should work too), you can start using this software directly, using the source code after provisioning.
+If you have MATLAB 2017a (older versions not tested), you can use source code directly.
-However, ass the license cost of MALTAB might be prohibitive, you can also use a binary distribution, which uses freely available MATLAB Compiler Runtime (MCR).
+Otherwise you can use the binary distribution with the MATLAB Compiler Runtime (MCR).
 More details on how to use with MCR can be found [here](./MCR.md).

 ### Set-up
 To set up the MATLAB environment and to compile the VLB mex files, simply run: